 These changes will extend the Commission’s oversight of organisations’ handling of allegations of child abuse or child-related misconduct to these new organisations.
-They will also make sure the Commission can refer workers or volunteers from these organisations who have been found to have engaged in reportable conduct against children to the Working with Children Check unit so their suitability to work with children can be reassessed.
+They will also make sure the Commission can refer workers or volunteers from these organisations who have been found to have engaged in reportable conduct against children to Working with Children Check Victoria so their suitability to work with children can be reassessed.

 We have a range of supports available for organisations that need to comply with the Scheme.